sudeep71/RNA_Seq_Tutorial/docs/03_hpcc_login.rst

 MobaXterm install should have created a shortcut to the desktop.
 Double click to launch the application.

-Now, you ou will can  use your password twice to login to hpcc.
-Below is a screen shot after you log in.
+Then use your hpcc login credentials

 ssh username(MSUID)@hpcc.msu.edu